aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

   If you `use_anta=false` which is the default, the current version of `eos_validate_state` leveraging Ansible asserts will be run.

-- Legacy Ansible tags are supported if you want to run/skip tests:
+- Ansible tags are supported for backwards compatibility until AVD version 5.0.0.
+  To run/skip tests use `--tags` or `--skip-tags`.

   Example: `ansible-playbook playbooks/fabric-validate.yaml --tags routing_table`